abhishek939089/My-Greeting-App/README.md

 - `UC8-deletegreetingmessages` - Delete greeting messages.
 - `UC9-UserRegistrationAndLogin` - User authentication (Registration & Login).
 - `UC10-Swagger` - API documentation using Swagger.
+- `UC11-sendingemails` - Sending emails to the user that you have registered successfully!

 ## Features